mikkopiu/knowledge/README.md

 # Knowledge

-Some random resources and links
+Some random resources, guides and links